Instructions

 Overview: This program will extend what you did in the earlier ballistic table program by first writing the calculated data to a file, then reading in that data and displaying it in the same format as before.
 Ideally, this would be done in two separate program files, one for creating data, one for reading/displaying it, but for convenience both aspects will be in one file.

-Program description: Using a complete, correct version of HW5 as the starting point, add functions to write the calculations to a file, to read the file data into a list of lists, and modify the printing function to just do the display of the data read in.
+Program description: Using to complete a python assignment, correct version of HW5 as the starting point, add functions to write the calculations to a file, to read the file data into a list of lists, and modify the printing function to just do the display of the data read in.
 Function main will be responsible for opening and testing the output and input files.

 The input angles will control the number of rows, based on the angle increment being added to the min angle, until the max angle is met or exceeded.
 For each row of output, the velocities will range from the minimum to the maximum, in eight even steps.